USEPA/provisional_habs/README.md

 These data are made available with the [Creative Commons Zero Public Domain Dedication](LICENSE.md).

+As these data are finalized, we expect to make them available via GitHub and as a Zenodo archive.
+Additional data papers may be published on these data as well.
+Any archives and final data will be documented here.
+We expect this to occur once we have 3-4 years of data collected.

 # Data Dictionary

 | Field Name | Data Type                     | Details                                         |